-Currently we have permanently in the store a Dive Rite O2ptima, ISC Megalodon (APECS & COPIS) mounted with Golem BOV and Golem radial scrubber canister, Vision Inspiration mounted in steel travel frame and Golem BOV as well as detachable counter lungs, Classic KISS and a P-SCR in our facility.
+Currently we have permanently in the store a Dive Rite O2ptima, ISC Megalodon (APECS & COPIS) mounted with Golem BOV and Golem radial scrubber canister, Vision Inspiration mounted in steel travel frame and Golem BOV as well as detachable counter lungs, and a Classic KISS in our facility.
 Other units are available upon request.

 A short history of Semi Closed and Closed Circuit Rebreathers

 1689 Giovanni Borelli conceived a Closed Circuit Rebreather without active Co2 scrubber

 1726 Steven Hale invented a Closed Circuit Rebreather with active Co2 scrubber

 1878 Henry Fleuss developed a Oxygen Closed Circuit Rebreather for mine (underground mining) clearing which is successfully used in shallow diving trials as well as emergency response team evacuations.

 1881 Achilles Khotinsky and Simon Lake developed a Oxygen Rebreather

 1900 The Davis escape lung conceived as a submarine escape apparatus

 1907 Siebe Gorman developed a Oxygen generating Rebreather